 VINEYARDS & WINEMAKING

 Fermentation was at controlled temperatures (25-28º C) in stainless steel tanks for 8-10 days.
-The wine was then matured for at least twenty-four months in oak barriques with varying toasting levels.
+The wine was then matured for at least eighteen months in oak barriques with varying toasting levels.

 2007 has been rated “Very Good” by the Valdepeñas DO.
 Generally, the climate and therefore grape harvest, is remarkably consistent in this part of Spain.